 Lastly, ensure to keep up with deadlines listed by contests, such as when submissions close or submission reminder emails from organizers.

-After you have decided on an art competition and read all of the contest rule, you will want to prepare by doing the following:
+After you have decided on an art competition and read all of the contest rules, you will want to prepare by doing the following:

-- Planning your work by creating a concept and sketching out all of the different steps for your piece.
+- Planning your work by creating a concept and sketching out all the steps for your piece.

 - Finding a proper location where you want to display your art, such as gallery space, museum show, school assembly hall (if applicable), etc… Be sure to include any information about what is needed from organizers, such as size requirements, beforehand if you are not submitting online.
 Organizers will often try their best but may not always prepare with every material they might need to display submissions.

-- Build an online portfolio so people can see more of your artwork if they are interested.
+- Build an online portfolio so people can see more of your artwork if interested.

 - Have business cards on hand if you are entering a local art competition.